varunaditya27/VisuaLab/README.md

 This project was inspired by the goal of re-engineering a classic PHP image gallery into a modern web application, bringing features like a responsive UI, pluggable architecture, and advanced content management to a new generation of users.
 The original legacy project can be found [here](https://github.com/halojoy/PHP-ImageGallery).

-For detailed information on architecture, installation, and usage, please see our **[Complete Documentation](./docs/installation.md)**.

 ## Features

 *   **Responsive & Accessible UI**: A clean and modern interface that works on all devices.